PX4/PX4-Autopilot/apps/examples/README.txt

   Specific configuration options for this example include:

-    CONFIG_EXAMPLES_ADC_DEVPATH - The path to the ADC device.
+    CONFIG_EXAMPLES_ADC_DEVPATH - The default path to the ADC device.
 Default: /dev/adc0 CONFIG_EXAMPLES_ADC_NSAMPLES - If CONFIG_NSH_BUILTIN_APPS
       is defined, then the number of samples is provided on the command line and this value is ignored.
 Otherwise, this number of samples is